Flint Hills Gallery, LLC

 Distance: 47 Miles

 Cassoday to Council Grove (South to North): Starting in Cassoday, KS, head north on K-177 towards the cities of Matfield Green, KS, Cottonwood Falls, KS, and Strong City, KS.
-Continue on K-177 for the entire route duration until it eventually concludes in Council Grove, KS.
-Check out the Tallgrass Prairie National Preserve just north of Strong City, KS, for beautiful scenery along the way!
+Continue on K-177 for the entire route duration until it eventually concludes at the intersection with US 56 in Council Grove, KS.

 Discover the natural beauty of the panoramic Native Stone Scenic Byway.